nliaudat/esphome_ai_component/README.md

 *   **C++ Developers**: optimization, bug fixes, and new features.
 To **review the code** and refine the AI-generated portions.
 *   **Power Users**: to help answer questions in discussions and test new releases.
 *   **Documentation Writers**: to help keep the wiki and guides up to date.
+*   **Promoters**: I don't use social media (personal choice to keep my life quiet), so I rely on you to talk about this project!

 If you love this project and want to see it thrive, please consider contributing!